Is IV Nutrient Therapy The Next Generation Of Skincare?

 IV therapy is a method using an IV that delivers an intravenous solution directly into the vein via a syringe or cannula, is regularly used to replenish fluids when patients are dehydrated, correct electrolyte imbalances, and deliver medication.
 On the wellness front, such treatments have long been marketed to treat hangovers and boost energy (here’s looking at you, vitamin B12 shots), so it was only a matter of time before they made their way into the beauty space, too.

-“We use IV therapy for a few reasons,” says Julie Russak, MD, a New York City-based dermatologist and founder of Russak Dermatology.
+“We use IV therapy for a few reasons,” says Julie Russak, MD, a board certified New York City-based dermatologist and founder of Russak Dermatology.
 “It’s used to detox the body if we have found toxic elements, to decrease inflammation, or to infuse antioxidants.
 An added benefit is that IVs have the ability to provide instant hydration.”

-All of the said uses can have a positive effect on the skin, and the 45-minute procedure is relatively straightford and painless.
+All of the said uses can have a positive effect on the skin, and the 45-minute procedure is relatively straightforward and painless.
 Patients are hooked up to the IV via a vein in their hand or arm and are simply asked to sit back and relax while the drip gets to work.
 Once it’s complete, the practitioner will remove the cannula, apply a bandage to the injection site, and perhaps check your blood pressure before sending you on your way.

 So, which nutrients are best for intravenous skincare?